 People always complain about food pictures on their Facebook, Instagram, and other social networks.
-But I’m like, “yo but food is so good!”.
+But I’m like, “Yo but food is so good!”.
 Plus, if you enjoy cooking, it’s good to see what others are cooking up in their kitchens and expose yourself to new recipes and borrow some inspiration.
-And that’s how I came across this naan recipe!
-Regardless of how unfamiliar you’re with Indian food, you’ve heard of naan, the best flatbread around so keep reading to learn how to make your own!
+And that’s how I came across this Naan recipe!
+Regardless of how unfamiliar you are with Indian food, you’ve heard of naan, the best flatbread around so keep reading to learn how to make your own!

 I know what you’re thinking, why would I follow a recipe written by some random guy for traditional Indian bread?
 I mean, I can’t possibly have anyone in my family who has passed down their secret recipe for generations or anything.
 While that may be true, before you stop reading this post entirely, let me tell you that it’s actually very possible to make a convincingly authentic naan without a tandoor or anything particularly out of the ordinary.

-Ok, I may have lied slightly about the ordinary ingredients part.
-To give the naan a more authentic flair, I did brush some ghee on it.
+Okay, I may have lied slightly about the ordinary ingredients part.
+To give the naan a more authentic flair, I brushed some ghee on it.
 However, you can find ghee easily at Whole Foods or other specialty grocery stores.
 It’s not a big deal to leave it out, as butter works just fine.